GLOBAL MARKETS-Global stocks retreat, Treasury yields rise as rate cut optimism fades | Headlines

 "When the Fed meets later this month they're going to see above-trend growth and a resilient labor market.
 A resilient labor market means income, which means demand, that's why the dollar is recovering," Chandler said.
 A Reuters polls shows economists expect 168,000 jobs were created last month, down from 199,000 in November, and the unemployment rate will tick up to 3.8% from 3.7%.

-On Wall Street, the Dow Jones Industrial Average rose 0.07%, the S&P 500 lost 0.72% and the Nasdaq Composite dropped 1.85%.
+On Wall Street, the Dow Jones Industrial Average fell 0.24%, the S&P 500 lost 0.95% and the Nasdaq Composite dropped 2.12%.
 The three major U.S. stock indexes had notched monthly, quarterly and annual gains last Friday as traders priced in higher chances of rate cuts by the Fed this year.
 The benchmark S&P 500 ended last week within 1% of a record closing high reached on Jan.
 3, 2022.

-Futures show traders expect almost an 80% chance of a 25 basis point cut in the Fed's overnight rate when policymakers meet in March, according to the CME Group's FedWatch Tool.
-Traders see the Fed's target rate at 3.829% in December .
-Traders are seeking clues as to whether major central banks will judge inflation has slowed enough to allow for deep rate cuts.
+Futures show traders expect about a 78% chance of a 25 basis point cut or more in the Fed's overnight rate when policymakers meet in March, according to the CME Group's FedWatch Tool.
+Traders see the Fed's target rate at 3.843% in December .
+Traders are trying to affirm whether major central banks will judge inflation has slowed enough to allow for deep rate cuts.

 "There is a feeling that (monetary) easing is coming and it seems like there is more to go in the rally in the short term," said Nordea chief analyst Jan von Gerich.
 "I think there's a risk to the downside for stocks but the momentum is strong right now," he said.
 Oil prices jumped more than 2%, in a move analysts said was due to an escalation in tensions in the Red Sea as well as hopes for strong demand from China, where investors are expecting fresh stimulus measures.

 U.S. helicopters repelled an attack on Sunday by Iran-backed Houthi militants on a Maersk container vessel in the Red Sea, sinking three Houthi boats and killing 10 militants.
 Investors are weighing up the risks of the Israel-Gaza war becoming a wider regional conflict, which could close crucial waterways for oil transport.
-U.S. crude rose 0.32% to $71.88 per barrel and Brent was at $77.39, up 0.45% on the day.
+U.S. crude settled down $1.27 to $70.38 a barrel, while Brent fell $1.15 to settle at $75.89 a barrel.

 Separately, the head of energy firm E.ON said instability in the Middle East could send energy prices soaring, but that Germany's gas supply is in far better shape than it was after Russia cut off supplies last winter.
 Data pointing to subdued business confidence in China for 2024 weighed on Chinese assets during Asian trading.
 China's onshore blue chip index was down 1.3% and Hong Kong's Hang Seng index fell 1.5%.